Stewmath/startrek25_rtools/README.md

 The game stores its files in compressed binary blobs, so this mainly deals with extracting and re-compressing them.

+This program assumes it's running in a bash shell. objdump should be available when dumping scripts.

 ## Dumping files

 Assuming a unix-ish environment, run the following commands: